 Library of Congress Catalogue No. 89-50542

-This 1989 book by author Christine El Mahdy was appointed with a number of nice images gracing its 192 pages though there was interesting details I also found a number of questionable anecdotes including the 5 days it took to empty DB320 of its mummified Kings and courtiers.
+This 1989 book by author Christine El Mahdy was appointed with a number of nice images gracing its 192 pages though there were interesting details I also found a number of questionable anecdotes including the 5 days it took to empty DB320 of its mummified Kings and courtiers.

-I continued on thankfully in Part II I found the author a little more into her element with historical analysis of the examining of mummies complete with excellent x-ray and CT scan images of mummies and their institutional related projects.
+I continued on thankfully in Part II I found the author a little more into her element with the historical analysis of the examining of mummies complete with excellent x-ray and CT scan images of mummies and their institutional related projects.

 In part III "Myths and Magic" the author writes about the protection through amulets of both the dead and the living but in particular for the well being of the mummy.
 The reliefs left in their tombs complete with texts to ensure eternal sustenance with statues of the deceased and funerary models to work on behalf of.